The Cult Test|

 and my own personal experiences with cults.

-It incorporates the ideas of Lifton, Singer, Schein, Hassan, and
+It incorporates the ideas of Dr. Robert Jay Lifton, Prof. Margaret Thaler Singer,

 This cult description is structured as a test

 that you can apply to any group that you might be wondering about —